-Writing complex business rules is best done by a software developer.
+Writing complex business rules is recommended to be undertaken by a software developer.
 Business rules can be maintained without involving Stibo Systems.
-Business rules are a powerful way to extend the behaviour of your STEP system, but it must be used with great responsibility as it can have a big impact on functionality and performance.
+Business rules are a powerful way to extend the behavior of your STEP system, but it must be used with great responsibility as it can have a significant impact on functionality and performance.

-Business rules can be used in imports, approval processes, workflows, WebUI screens, etc. and provide a flexible way to tailor the core functionality in a very precise manner.
+Business rules can be used in imports, approval processes, workflows, Web UI screens, etc. and provide a flexible way to tailor the core functionality in a very precise manner.